rajp152k/rajp152k.github.io/readme.md

 	- finally done with DesCartes' error.
 	- review linked above : nice one overall.
 	- WebAssembly led me to new horizons:- stack machines and s-expressions
-		- leading to me to their alma-mater : Lisp
+		- leading me to their alma-mater : Lisp
 		- Meta-Programming looks very promising and I'll soon have a post(rambling)
 		- I'll be proceeding with Racket